mrpawarGit/Equipment-Tracker/README.md

 # 🛠️ Equipment Tracker

-A simple full-stack web application to manage and track equipment details such as type, status, and last cleaned date.
+A simple `Full Stack Web Application` to manage and track equipment details such as type, status, and last cleaned date.
-Built as part of an intern take-home assignment to demonstrate frontend, backend, and database fundamentals.

 ---